Direct: http://www.green5.org/tcnica.html

 Anyone with a desire to kick the nicotine habit can join Nicotine Anonymous.

-No members of Nicotine Anonymous pays dues or fees.
+There are no dues or fees.
 Each group pays its rent, refreshment and literature costs from money contributed voluntarily by its members at each meeting.

 Source: The above statements are taken from the "Introducing Nicotine Anonymous" pamphlet and are copyrighted by Nicotine Anonymous.